Brighton Buswatch

 For the Rustington-Littlehampton map- Click here

 Neither of the above maps show other operator's routes.
 See our Public Transport Info page, for other services.
+Click here for the new 700 timetable FROM September 2025.

 Click here-for the Stagecoach website.